PatronesHermosos/codigo-de-conducta/codigo-de-conducta.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

-Whenever you enter a Beautiful Patterns session, please display your full name.
-For example, in a session on Zoom, please ensure you full name is visible to all participants.
+Whenever you enter a Beautiful Patterns session, display your full name.
+For example, in a videocall on Zoom, ensure you full name is visible to all participants.

-If you share your personal contact information with anyone else in Beautiful Patterns, you do so at your own risk.
+*Disclaimer: If you share your personal contact information with anyone else in Beautiful Patterns, you do so at your own risk.

 ## Enforcement Responsibilities